dfhoughton/list_matcher/README.md

 # "(?:(?:(?:Catch|Fahrenheit)\\ )?\\d++)"
 ```

-Because it is possible for symbol sequences to overlap, sequences with string or symbol keys are evaluated before `Regexp`s, and longer keys are
+Because it is possible for symbol sequences to overlap, sequences with string or symbol keys are evaluated before `Regexps`, and longer keys are
 evaluated before shorter ones.

 ### name